 If there had been a Conference of the Parties, similar to the 2015 Paris conference, in Glasgow in 1970, the climate crisis that world leaders and environmental scientists would have been discussing would have been global cooling.

-In fact, sixty years ago many scientists were predicting the start of a new Ice Age.
+Sixty years ago many scientists were predicting the start of a new Ice Age.
 The temperature was higher in the 1930s during the “dustbowl” period than the temperature is today.
 During the 1940s, 1950s and 1960s, the global temperature was decreasing, and some scientists then were speculating that the increase in CO2 was causing global cooling.
-The earth’s temperature started to rise again in the early 1970s but peaked in 1998 and has more or less levelled off since.
+The earth’s temperature started to rise again in the early 1970s but peaked in 1998 and has leveled off since.
 All during this time, the atmospheric CO2 level kept rising.

 No one would deny that CO2 is an essential plant nutrient.
-As CO2 has increased in the atmosphere, so too has the global biomass, the total amount of plant and animal life on Earth (and particularly plant life).
-Why?
-Because plants grow bigger and faster with more CO2 and they require less water.
+As CO2 has increased in the atmosphere, so too has the global biomass.
+Plants grow bigger and faster with more CO2 and they require less water.
 Over the 50 years that satellites have been able to make accurate measurements, Earth’s biomass has increased by 20 percent.
 Seventy percent of that increase has been attributed to the increase in CO2.

 What else could cause climate change if it is not CO2?

-Numerous scientists have identified the Sun as the main cause of climate change!
-For instance, the Milankovitch Cycles explain changes in the Earth’s climate and surface temperature as a result of changes in the Earth’s orbit, as the Earth’s orbit cyclically changes the distance from the Sun and its axial tilt toward or away from the Sun.
-Milutin Milankovitch, a Serbian geologist and astronomer, also observed a strong correlation between the number of sunspots and the temperature on earth (more sunspots = more warming and vice-versa).
+Numerous scientists have identified the SUN as the main cause of climate change!
+For instance, the Milankovitch Cycles explain changes in the Earth’s climate and surface temperature as the Earth’s orbit cyclically changes the distance from the Sun and its axial tilt to the Sun.
+Milutin Milankovitch, a Serbian geologist and astronomer, also observed the correlation between the number of sunspots and the temperature on Earth (more sunspots = more warming and vice-versa).